 Just when I thought French Macarons couldn’t get any better, I made these Lemon Blueberry Macarons!
 Wow, I think these might be my favorite cookies ever!
-A lemon flavored French Macaron shell sandwiched with lemon buttercream and a dollop of Blueberry Lemon Preserves.

 I was inspired to make Lemon Blueberry Macarons while I was making a batch of Blueberry Lemon Preserves.
 I love the lightly lemony flavor of the preserves and thought it would make a nice cookie filling.